codevise/pageflow/README.md

 For available configuration options and examples see the inline docs in `config/initializers/pageflow.rb` in your generated rails app.

+Ensure you have defined default url options in your environments files.
+Here is an example of `default_url_options` appropriate for a development environment in `config/environments/development.rb`:

+    config.action_mailer.default_url_options = {host: 'localhost:3000'}

+In production, `:host` should be set to the actual host of your application.

 ## Running Pageflow

 In addition to the Rails server, you need to start two Rake tasks for